 Rationale

 Prostaglandin release has been proposed as key contributor to the precipitation of menstrual migraines because of the high levels associated with menstruation (1).
-If this is true, vitamin E is hypothesized to be a useful treatment because it inhibits the release of prostaglandin precursors and their conversion into prostaglandins.
+If this is true, vitamin E is hypothesized to be a useful treatment for women because it inhibits the release of prostaglandin precursors and their conversion into prostaglandins.

 References